 Interest income.
-Interest income for the three months ended March 31, 2016 and 2015, was not significant as our cash investment strategy emphasizes the security of the principal invested and fulfillment of liquidity needs.
+Interest income for the three months ended March 31, 2017 and 2016, was not significant as our cash investment strategy emphasizes the security of the principal invested and fulfillment of liquidity needs.

 Interest expense.
-Interest expense for the three months ended March 31, 2016 and 2015, was \$1.8 million and \$2.6 million, respectively.
-Interest expense is principally related to interest incurred on the 2033 Senior Notes including amortization of related deferred financing costs and to interest incurred on Bio-Reference's outstanding debt under their credit facility.
-The decrease in interest expense for the three months ended March 31, 2016 is due to a decrease in the principal amount of the 2033 Senior Notes outstanding from \$51.2 million at March 31, 2015 to \$32.2 million as of March 31, 2016.
-Interest expense for the three months ended March 31, 2015 also reflects a non-cash write-off of deferred financing costs of \$0.7 million as interest expense related to the exchange of \$36.4 million principal of 2033 Senior Notes in March 2015.
-This was partially offset by interest incurred on Bio-Reference's outstanding debt under their credit facility for the three months ended March 31, 2016.
+Interest expense for the three months ended March 31, 2017 and 2016, was \$1.4 million and \$1.8 million, respectively.
+Interest expense is principally related to interest incurred on the 2033 Senior Notes including amortization of related deferred financing costs and to interest incurred on BioReference's outstanding debt under its credit facility.
+The decrease in interest expense for the three months ended March 31, 2017 was due to lower outstanding debt under BioReference's credit facility in 2017 compared to 2016.

 Fair value changes of derivative instruments, net.
-Fair value changes of derivative instruments, net for the three months ended March 31, 2016 and 2015, were \$1.4 million and \$49.8 million of expense, respectively.
-Fair value changes of derivative instruments, net principally related to non-cash expense related to the changes in the fair value of the embedded derivatives in the 2033 Senior Notes of \$0.1 million and \$53.7 million for the three months ended March 31, 2016 and 2015, respectively.
-For the three months ended March 31, 2015, we observed an increase in the market price of our Common Stock which primarily resulted in the increase in the estimated fair value of our embedded derivatives in the 2033 Senior Notes.
-Fair value changes of derivative instruments, net for the three months ended March 31, 2016 also reflects \$0.8 million of expense related to the change in the fair value of options and warrants to purchase additional shares of Neovasc and COCP.
+Fair value changes of derivative instruments, net for the three months ended March 31, 2017 and 2016, were \$4.0 million of income and \$1.4 million of expense, respectively.
+Fair value changes of derivative instruments, net principally related to non-cash income or expense related to the changes in the fair value of the embedded derivatives in the 2033 Senior Notes of \$4.9 million of income and \$0.1 million of expense for the three months ended March 31, 2017 and 2016, respectively.
+For the three months ended March 31, 2017, we observed a decrease in the market price of our Common Stock which resulted in the decrease in the estimated fair value of our embedded derivatives in the 2033 Senior Notes.

 Other income (expense), net.
-Other income (expense), net for the three months ended March 31, 2016 and 2015, were \$0.5 million and \$(1.5) million, respectively.
-The change in other income (expense), net for the three months ended March 31, 2016 compared to the same period in 2015 is due to foreign currency transaction gains (losses) recognized during the periods.
+Other income (expense), net for the three months ended March 31, 2017 and 2016, were \$3.0 million and \$0.5 million of income, respectively.
+Other income for the three months ended March 31, 2017 primarily consists of a \$3.0 million gain on the sale of non-strategic assets at a wholly-owned BioReference subsidiary.